NDPC to Train Perm Secs, Heads of Parastatals on Data Protection

 “Let them understand what data protection is all about, because there are public servants, civil servants in all the ministries and parastatals.
 Whatever you want to; they are the ones that approve it.

-According to him, “No matter how robust your plans and policies are, if you don’t have the qualified human capital, skilled personnel to drive whatever you are doing, you can’t achieve anything, and that is why this is really important to work.
+He noted, “N”o matter how robust your plans and policies are, if you don’t have the qualified human capital, skilled personnel to drive whatever you are doing, you can’t achieve anything, and that is why this is really important to work.”

-“Looking at the wave of attacks in the recent months, we felt it’s really important for us to create awareness; let network administrators, and data protection officers (DPOs) know what they need to put in place in terms of technical and organisational measures, to ensure that they protect their network, and database from unauthorized access that will lead to negative consequences on the part of the evaluation.”
+He added that “looking at the wave of attacks in the recent months, we felt it’s really important for us to create awareness, let network administrators, and data protection officers (DPOs) know what they need to put in place in terms of technical and organisational measures, to ensure that they protect their network, and database from unauthorized access that will lead to negative consequences on the part of the evaluation.”

+According to him, it can lead to financial losses, or reputational damage.

-In her opening remarks, the Head, Training Committee/Research and Development, Dr. Tolu Pius-Fadipe, said it was the aim of the commission to build a strong data privacy architecture across MDAs, adding that the purpose of this was to foster a culture of responsible data management.
+In her opening remarks, Head, Training Committee/Research and Development, Dr. Tolu Pius-Fadipe, said, it was the aim of the commission to build a strong data privacy architecture across MDAs, adding the purpose of this was to foster a culture of responsible data management.

 “The commission is very committed to ensuring personal data and rights are well protected.
-Therefore, the purpose of this technical organisational measures is for government agencies to test, validate and improve their ability to protect sensitive public data and maintain critical services during crisis,” Pius-Fadipe said.
+Therefore, the purpose of this technical organisational measure is for government agencies to test, validate, and improve their ability to protect sensitive public data and maintain critical services during crisis,” Pius-Fadipe said.